vtex-apps/io-documentation/docs/en/Recipes/style/contributing-with-new-css-handles.md

 4. Save your changes;
 5. Using your terminal and the [VTEX IO CLI](https://vtex.io/docs/recipes/development/vtex-io-cli-installment-and-command-reference/), log in to a VTEX account and use a Development workspace to [link](https://vtex.io/docs/recipes/development/linking-an-app) the app you are working on;
-6. Access the account's website through the developer workspace (`{workspaceName}--{accountName}.myvtex.com`) and inpect it to verify if the new class is really being properly rendered, making the HTML element targetable.
+6. Access the account's website through the developer workspace (`{workspaceName}--{accountName}.myvtex.com`) and inspect it to verify if the new class is really being properly rendered, making the HTML element targetable.

 Following our example, we would have something like: